HL7/carin-bb/input/pagecontent/StructureDefinition-C4BB-ExplanationOfBenefit-intro.md

 <h4>Synonyms:</h4>
 <ul>
 <li>The Implementation Guide considers a health plan patient / beneficiary / member to be synonymous.&nbsp; The subscriber is the member who carries the health coverage.&nbsp; Subscriber synonyms include policy holder / insured.&nbsp; The payer synonyms are insurer / health plan / payor</li>
-<li>The practitioner functional roles of performing, rendering and servicing are synonymous.&nbsp; CPCDS uses performing</li>
+<li>The practitioner functional roles of rendering, rendering and servicing are synonymous.&nbsp; CPCDS uses rendering</li>
 <li>The terms institutional and facility are synonymous.&nbsp; CPCDS uses institutional</li>
 <li>The terms allowed and eligible are synonymous.&nbsp; CPCDS uses eligible</li>
 <li>The terms disallowed and noncovered are synonymous.&nbsp; CPCDS uses noncovered</li>